Florida exam calculator

 Exam context and Florida tax references.

 This worksheet is built for exam practice.
-Use DBPR and Pearson VUE for candidate materials and the Florida Department of Revenue for documentary stamp and nonrecurring intangible tax context.
-Reviewed May 2026.
+Use DBPR and Pearson VUE for candidate materials and the Florida Department of Revenue for documentary stamp and nonrecurring intangible tax context, and Florida property tax due-date context for proration.
+Reviewed June 21, 2026.

 What is mixed closing math on the Florida real estate exam?+